jbshp/LongDocFACTScore/data/README.md

 ### LongEval

 We have pre-processed the LongEval PubMed data set to made it work with our scripts.
-Similarly to LongSciVerify, the raw articles can be found in `./data/raw_data/LongEval` and the human annotations in `./data/human_eval_results/LongEval`.
+This data was originally published as part of [LONGEVAL: Guidelines for Human Evaluation of Faithfulness in Long-form Summarization by Krishna et al., (2023)](https://aclanthology.org/2023.eacl-main.121/).
+Links to their original data can be found [here](https://github.com/martiansideofthemoon/longeval-summarization).
+The  Similarly to LongSciVerify, the raw articles can be found in `./data/raw_data/LongEval` and the human annotations in `./data/human_eval_results/LongEval`.

 ### Inter-Annotator Agreement calculations